Kangaroo Jack Country!

 XL Face Mask (Adult) | Winter Spirits Yellow$29.95

-Kangaroo Jack is proudly an Australian owned and operated small business located in the popular coastal town of Torquay in Victoria, Australia.
+Kangaroo Jack is proudly an Australian owned and operated small business located in the popular coastal town of Torquay in Victoria.
+Kangaroo Jack is an allied business working together in collaboration with Indigenous owned and operated not-for-profit organisations, small businesses and supporting Australian artists.
 At the core of our brand is our ‘Kangaroo (Badagarang) Jack’ artwork, created by the very talented Indigenous artist M.J.
 Badagarang from the ‘Dharug Nation’ in Sydney, Australia.

 “The traditional name for a kangaroo in Dharug Country is ‘Badagarang’, this is my totem animal that I must always protect and cherish.
 The kangaroo is a strong, native Australian animal and is considered to be very family orientated.
 The yellow, orange and brown lines inside the kangaroo artwork represent the rivers in Australia.
 Rivers are important to us as traditional people as it provides life to ‘Country’.
 In my culture the term ‘Country’ refers to people, animals, place and land.
 The orange dots that form small circles represent communities, signifying the 250 Aboriginal Countries that make up Australia.
 The ‘U’ shapes around the kangaroo symbolises the different people coming from around the world that are seeking understanding for culture and traditional Australia.
 The white dots connect us all, as one people.
 No matter where you come from, I acknowledge you and thank you for visiting the stories my old people left us.
 Thank you for supporting Kangaroo Jack.